Describe Handling & Storing Biological Contaminants in licensed MN Family Child Care #5576

 1. Identify and understand the requirements of Child Care Subsidy (POC), Child and Adult Food Program, MSDE Child Care Credential, Tiered Reimbursement, and the Child Care Career and Professional Development Fund

-10. Demonstrate understanding of the ADA and how it applies to family child care homes.
+10. Demonstrates understanding of the ADA and how it applies to family child care homes

 Need help?
 Call us at 1(833)283-2241 (2TEACH1)